Orthodontist South London & Surrey -

 He is actively engaged in the post-graduate training of Orthodontists and is former Post Graduate course director in Orthodontics at King's College Hospital part of GKT London.
 He is an examiner in the MSc in Orthodontics of the University of London, the Final MFDS, MJDP and ORE examinations of the Royal College of Surgeons of England.

-Dr Williams qualified in Dental Surgery from the University of Bristol in 1982.
-She spent several years working in the Community Dental Service before taking up hospital posts in oral medicine and surgery and pediatric dentistry.
-In 1991, she commenced her 3 year training programme in Orthodontics at the Royal London Hospital, which she undertook alongside a research post at the Royal College of Surgeons.
+Dr. Williams qualified in Dental Surgery from the University of Bristol in 1982.
+She spent six years working in the Community Dental Service in Bristol before taking up hospital posts in oral medicine and surgery and paediatric dentistry.

 BDS(Brist), MSc.(Lond), M.Orth.RCS(Edin)